Skip to main content Link Search Menu Expand Document (external link)

 • 20% of your grade will be determined by exams, which will consist of two in-class exams.
 Each will be worth 10% of your grade, and each will cover roughly half of the material.

 If you submit individual work late, we will not directly penalize your grade.
 However, we only commit to promptly grading and returning work that is submitted on time.
 Other work will be graded (and awarded credit) as resources allow.
+Reading assignments cannot be accepted late (because you need to come prepared to each class).
+This policy applies to your skills checks, but be cautious taking advantage of it because of the high value of each one and the substantial grading time required for each.

 Letter grades will be given according to the following scale: